 10. What needs to happen to Address Loss and Damage?

-What do governments
+What do governments need to do?

 Vulnerable developing countries need finance, technology and capacity building which meets the scale of the evolving needs to address loss and damage from the impacts of climate change.
 They need technical assistance and funding in the form of grants to build the capacity of people on the ground and decision-makers to develop and implement measures to reduce and address loss and damage.